Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     ![](images/media/image126.png)

-6. Click **Create**.
+6. Click **Create**

-7. Wait for the Contract to be created.
+7. Wait for the Contract to be created

     ![](images/media/image127.png)

     > NOTE: This can take a few minutes to create the new Contract.

-8. Once the Contract has been created, Click on the new Contract in the list.
+8. Once the Contract has been created, Click on the new Contract in the list

     ![](images/media/image128.png)